 A Projector allows you to project a Material onto all objects that intersect its frustum.
-The material must use a special type of shader for the projection effect to work correctly - see the projector prefabs in Unity’s standard assets for examples of how to use the supplied Projector/Light and Projector/Multiply shaders, available in Unity’s Standard Assets.
+The Material must use the Projector/Light or Projector/Multiply shaders, available in Unity’s Standard Assets.

 The Projector component is only compatible with the Built-in Render Pipeline and the availability of a alternative solution depends on which render pipeline you are using.

 |Built-in Render Pipeline||The Built-in Render Pipeline is compatible with the Projector component.|

 |Universal Render Pipeline (URP)||URP is not compatible with the Projector component.
 URP does not currently include an alternative solution.|

 |HD レンダーパイプライン (HDRP)||HDRP is not compatible with the Projector component.
 However, HDRP includes the Decal Projector component which you can use to project Materials into your Scene.|